marcusvolz/strava_py/README.md

 # strava_py
-Create artistic visualisations with your exercise data (Python version)
+Create artistic visualisations with your exercise data (Python version).

 This is a port of the [R strava package](https://github.com/marcusvolz/strava) to Python.